 Visit exhibits and learn about local history from your classroom

-While field trips to the Museum and outreach in classrooms have been postponed, the Museum is offering live virtual programming on some of our current programs along with a live virtual tour of our 1st and 3rd floor galleries.
+The Museum is still offering live virtual programming on some of our current programs along with a live virtual tour of our 1st and 3rd floor galleries.

 Virtual field trips bring video-based tours and information directly into preschool to grade 12 classrooms.
 Each video includes either a tour of an exhibit or photographs, a lesson plan, and printable activities to extend learning.